epam/edp-install/docs/operator-guide/deploy-aws-eks.md

     </details>

-    Find the detailed description of the variables in the [iam-deployer/variables.tf](https://github.com/epmd-edp/edp-terraform-aws-platform/blob/main/iam-deployer/variables.tf) file.

-   3. Run Terraform apply.
-Initialize the backend and apply the changes.
+   3. Run the `terraform apply` command.
+Then initialize the backend and apply the changes.

      <details>
      <Summary><b>apply the changes</b></Summary>